Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases.

-Everyone starts off with tremendous holiday spirit.
-The mere idea of the holiday’s sparks joy.
+Everyone starts off with a tremendous amount of holiday spirit.
+The mere idea of the holiday sparks joy.
 Knowing anything is possible during the season creates a sense of wonder and delight… right about the time the first pumpkin spice latte hits the coffee shop.
 Sadly, it doesn’t always take long for one…or more…of three thieves to rob your holiday spirit.

 The three thieves of holiday spirit are

 Any of these, or all of them for that matter, have a tendency to steal the joy you’ve mustered for the season.
 Sadly, what’s supposed to be a happy time can easily turn stressful when your money, your time, or your family are out of whack.

 Finances have the potential to steal your holiday spirit

 When people are strapped for cash during the holidays it can feel like a burden.
 From failing to plan to facing an unexpected financial hit, money problems tend to steal the holiday spirit.
 The expectations for spending during the holidays can cause a lot of stress.
 Décor costs, gifts, meals, and any extra activities can make a dent in your budget.
 It’s important to understand that everyone feels stress.
 You are not alone!
 There are things you can do to help the budget.
 You can switch up your holiday plans or forgo some of the typical spending to help keep your holiday finances under control.